-To performance these conversions, Hummingbot includes an exchange rate class in
+To perform these conversions, Hummingbot includes an exchange rate class in

 /conf directory.
-Here, you can either set a fixed exchange rate or tell Hummingbot to use a price feed API to dynamically set the exchange rates in real-time.
+Here, you can either set a fixed exchange rate or provide a price feed API for Hummingbot to dynamically set the exchange rates in real-time.

 In the file

 conf/conf_global.yml you will find the following listed:

 1 2 3 4 5 6 7 8 9 10 11 12 13